Gabetn/OS-A3/README.md

 1. **Default direction**
 Scan has been updated to move in direction of which half of the disk the start sector is.
 E.g. if start is in Left (_i.e._ < Max-Min/2) move left.
 **However** cscan I'm by default moving to the right (up) regardless if all blocks are initially before me. _if_ i update it to choose initial direction should it still jump to opposite end. or always jump to 0?
+Ans: by default go in direction of the half in

 2. **Possible INput values**
 Do we need to deal with input validation (_e.g._ sector > max) _and_ do we also need to deal with inputs equal to start or max or min.
 I.e. do we need to worry about double counting?